|

 experience to play your song when he finds it appropriate to play.

-“only play rock for the rest of the night”.
-This is usually a bad
+or "only play rock for the rest of the night".
+This is usually a

-idea because you are basically doing the job of the DJ.
-Your DJ is
+bad idea because you are basically doing the job of the DJ.
+Your DJ

-there to try to play what everyone wants to hear and he knows what
+is there to try to play what everyone wants to hear and he knows

 restrict him because he usually has some sort of successful dance